-The choir will be singing at: Burcot Garden Centre, Bromsgrove, B60 1PW on Saturday 1st December at 12:40pm.
+The choir sang at: Burcot Garden Centre on Saturday 1st December.

 Rednal Hill Juniors School is a member of the NewStart Programme.
 NewStart is a prevention and early-intervention programme to promote mental health and emotional well-being in our school communities.